ut-ras/RobotathonESP32/docs/_sections/_guide-supplementals/breadboard-bugs.md

 nav_order: 1
 ---

-# How to (not) Explode Your Microcontroller like the Rest of Us (copy pasted minimal content editing)
+# How to (not) Explode Your Microcontroller like the Rest of Us

 ## What is a short circuit?